Fleet Manager Manual — OneRoad

 The driver downloads the OneRoad app from the App Store or Google Play, creates their account, and accepts the fleet invitation.
 Once accepted, they appear as active in your driver list.

-ℹ️ Send drivers to oneroad.io/user-manual/driver for the Driver EWD Manual — it covers everything they need to get set up.
+Send drivers to oneroad.io/driver-ewd-manual — the Driver EWD Manual covers everything they need to get set up on the app.

 4